Bryan Foy: Biography

 He was born in Chicago, Illinois, on December 8, 1896.
 He was the eldest son of the vaudeville star Eddie Foy and appeared with his father in the vaudeville act "Eddie Foy and The Seven Little Foys."
 The act broke up when Bryan Foy left to join the U.S. Army in World War I in 1918, after which his remaining siblings continued performing with their father under the title, "Eddie Foy and the Younger Foys", through 1923, when their father retired.
+Contrary to their stated retirement, the Foy family still worked together in entertainment as Brian Foy directed them in a 1928 Vitaphone Varieties short.

 He was also a songwriter, and by 1916 had several published songs, including "My Honolulu Girl".

 Foy led Warners B picture unit until 1942 when the studio ended their second features.
-He was recruited 20th Century Fox where he produced the acclaimed war movie Guadalcanal Diary in 1943.
+He was recruited to 20th Century Fox where he produced the acclaimed war movie Guadalcanal Diary in 1943.
 Following the war Foy entered motion picture production with a series of short subjects for Universal Pictures including a series of The Shadow with Foy writing and directing several of the two reelers.
 He remained with Fox until 1947 where he produced for Eagle-Lion Films with one of his assistant producers being famed mobster Johnny Rosselli.
 He was rehired by Warner Bros in 1950.
 From 1954 Foy produced films for Columbia Pictures.
 He returned again to Warners in 1962 for his final two films.

 He died in Los Angeles from a heart attack on April 20, 1977.
 He was buried in Calvary Cemetery, East Los Angeles.